cdapio/cdap/docs/developer-guide/source/rest_api.rst

 -------
 As applications process data, the Continuuity Reactor collects metrics about the application’s behavior and performance.
 Some of these metrics are the same for every application—how many events are processed, how many data operations are performed, etc.—and are thus called system or Reactor metrics.

 Other metrics are user-defined and differ from application to application.
-For details on how to add metrics to your application, see the section on User-Defined Metrics in the Reactor Programming Guide.
-[DOCNOTE: FIXME!]
+For details on how to add metrics to your application, see the section on User-Defined Metrics in the
+`Continuuity Reactor Operations Guide <operations>`_.

 The general form of a metrics request is::